evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 !pip install evidently[llm]
 ```

-Import the components to prepare the toy data:
+Run the imports.
+To work with toy data:

 ```python
 import pandas as pd